 What is our personal best?
 Who knows for certain?
 But one thing is for sure.
-You know when you feel good, and that means something.
+You know when you really feel good, and that means something.
 But what really makes you feel good?
 A new car?
 Yep.
+A vacation away?
+You bet.
 Recognition and a raise?
 Oh, Ya!
 Excelling at or being really good at something, like your job?
 Definitely.
-How about doing the right thing when it’s really hard, rather than not doing something else that’s a lot easier and would be accepted just as well?
+How about stretching yourself to perform in a high-pressure situation?
 Say what?